 Contextual Learning is an approach to learning which connects the contents being learnt to the pupils' daily lives, the community around them and the working world.
-Learning takes place when pupils are able to relate the new knowledge acquired in a meaningful manner in their lives.
+Learning takes place when a pupil is able to relate the new knowledge acquired in a meaningful manner in their lives.